 Anandamide is a cannabinoid that we naturally produce in our brains.
 It acts as a neurotransmitter by sending chemical messages between neurons all over the nervous system.
 Anandamide regulates our sleep, the senses, thinking processes, mood, appetite, coordination, movement, memory and time perception.

+THC is a phytocannabinoid (“phyto” is the Greek term for “plant”), meaning THC literally comes from a plant.
 The THC in marijuana resembles anandamide.
 Because of this resemblance, THC is able to attach itself to cannabinoid receptors on neurons in the areas that affect the functions listed above and activate them.
 This causes a disruption of various physical and mental functions.

 Short-Term Effects of Marijuana